 They suspected some connection between Bounty and Dawnstar, but Bounty acted so radically different from the Dawnstar they knew, they refused to believe that the two were the same.
 Bounty was one of the Legionnaires who was sent to Earth to assist in the liberation effort, but when the war ended, Bounty's need for constant stimulation went unfulfilled.
 Bounty went to inform the Legionnaires of her departure when she ran into Monica Sade, and decided to take her in for the billion-credit bounty on her head.
 Sade, though, won that fight, and gravely damaged Dawnstar's body.
 Bounty then abandoned it, leaving behind a Dawnstar who's traumatized from the loss of her wings and the injuries suffered in the fight with Sade, and many, many unanswered questions.
 The injured Dawnstar stayed in the Legion's infirmary for a while, and for a while did not respond verbally to any stimulus.
 She has improved and been returned to Starhaven for further assistance.
 She has since confronted her traumas and fears, and has met the active Legionnaires on Weber's World, including Wildfire, whose return she's uncertain how to deal with...and the feeling is mutual.
 In the end this was moot, as she became one of the first disappearance victims of Zero Hour.

 Dawnstar has no counterparts in any known parallel universes.
 She has a 21st century predecessor, Wildstar, a woman who also hails from Starhaven, with the same powers, who was a member of the L.E.G.I.O.N.

-Shikari, a member of the Legion of Earth-247 has insectoid wings and pathfinding abilities, but the similarities end there.
+Shikari, a member of the Reboot Legion has insectoid wings and pathfinding abilities, but the similarities end there.